Abgar VIII

 In 1904 Adolf von Harnack proposed that Lucius of Britain, a ruler mentioned in the Liber Pontificalis as contemporaneous with Pope Eleutherius, actually was Abgar of Edessa.
 Harnack argued that 'Britanio' was written as an erroneous expansion for 'Britio', a citadel of Edessa.
 Harnack's proposal has been challenged by British archaeologist David J. Knight, who argued that Abgar of Edessa was never called Lucius of Britio/Birtha in contemporary sources.

 Upon his death in 212 CE, Abgar the Great was succeeded by his son Abgar IX.
 However, Abgar IX was summoned with his son to Rome in 213 CE and murdered on the orders of Caracalla.
-A year later Caracalla ended the independence of Osroene and incorporated it as a province into Roman Empire.
+A year later Caracalla ended the independence of Osroene and incorporated it as a province into the Roman Empire.